jvanderhoof/dap-follower-syncer/README.md

-# dap-follower-syncer
+# Partial Replication
-This is Proof of Concept to demonstrate an API based mechanism for partial policy tree replication.
+This is Proof of Concept to demonstrating Partial Replication using a mix of PGLogical and Conjur Policy.

 ## Demo
 To run the demo: